San Diego Motorcycle Accident Attorney

 Insurance companies can be manipulative and difficult to work with.
-Susan Handel is not intimidated by an insurance company, the insurance company’s attorneys, or the insurance company claims adjusters.
+Susan Handel is not intimidated by a motorcycle insurance company, its motorcycle accident attorneys, or its claims adjusters.
 Susan Handel will work tirelessly to represent your rights until you receive the superior compensation to which you are entitled.
 Your case is important and Susan Handel knows how crucial the outcome can be to your future health and well-being.

 Susan Handel, Motorcycle Accident Lawyer

-If you or a loved one are involved in a serious accident, it can be medically, emotionally, and financially overwhelming.
-The Law Offices of Susan Handel will help your family and you cope with all of those difficulties.
+If you or a loved one are involved in a serious motorcycle accident, it can be medically, emotionally, and financially overwhelming.
+The Law Firm of Susan Handel will help your family and you cope with all of those difficulties.

 Susan Handel has the experience, resources and knowledge to handle large, complex and difficult cases, while at the same time maintaining the compassion and understanding the significant impact that motorcycle accidents have on her clients and their families.

-Susan Handel is widely regarded as an expert personal injury attorney with a record of very successful results for her clients who have been seriously injured or have lost loved ones in motorcycle accidents.
+Susan Handel is widely regarded as an expert San Diego motorcycle accident attorney with a record of very successful results for her clients who have been seriously injured or have lost loved ones in motorcycle accidents.

 Your initial consultation with Susan Handel is both free and confidential.
 You deserve the very best motorcycle accident lawyer, so call Susan Handel now and she will be happy to answer any questions and address any concerns you may have regarding your accident.
 Susan Handel also provides in-person, free, confidential home and hospital visits for your convenience.